esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/01-documentation/06-developers-guide/01-Dev Environment setup.md

 	sudo sysctl fs.inotify.max_user_watches=655360
 	```

+## Committing code
+Please note we are using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+There are plugins for all major IDEs, so you can easily follow the convention.

 ## Follow up
 Continue with the Startup Guide to learn how to start using esthesis Core.